HL7/fetal_records/input/pagecontent/index.md

 * Step 5: Define the technical framework

     All previous steps describe data in a functional mode, but for systems to be able to communicate physically you need to define the technical framework.
 In this project we choose to use the FHIR as the technical framework to communicate the data from one system to another system.
-Here we run into questions like how to relate the data to appropriate resource such as mother or fetas.
+Here we run into questions like how to relate the data to appropriate resource such as mother or fetus.
 Current resources might not yet be capable of relating to resources other than with a patient-id.

 ### How to read this Guide
 The main sections of this IG are: